Desperationis/2DStarve-Releases/README.md

 ## Windows
 The game has been tested to run on Windows 10, and should run by simply running the executable.
 In releases, this should be in `windows_build.zip`.
 ## Browser / Chromebooks
 The game can run on Chrome and Firefox so long as `index.html` is run on a local server.
 In Chromebooks, this can be done with [this extension](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb?hl=en).
-Simply download the appropiate `broser_build.zip` file in releases, unpack it into another folder, and run the extension in the root diferectory of the folder containing `index.html`.
+Simply download the appropiate `browser_build.zip` file in releases, unpack it into another folder, and run the extension in the root diferectory of the folder containing `index.html`.